wprender/cloudbreak-docs/docs/aws/ui/network.md

 If `Public in account` is checked all the users belonging to your account will be able to use this network template to create clusters, but cannot delete it.

->**NOTE** The VPCs, IGWs and subnet are created on AWS only after the the cluster provisioning starts with the selected network template.
+>**NOTE:** The VPCs, IGWs and subnet are created on AWS only after the the cluster provisioning starts with the selected network template.

 ![](/aws/images/aws-network_v4.png)